OrHostezky/adaptation-in-serial-dilution-co-culture/README.md

 \frac{dc_i}{dt}=-\sum_{\sigma=1}^m \rho_\sigma j_{\sigma,i}   \quad.
 ```

-The main feature of this framework is the inclusion of species adaptation to changing nutrient levels throughout the batch, by allowing the dynamics of the metabolic strategy, given by [^2]:
+The main feature of this framework is the inclusion of *species adaptation to changing nutrient levels* throughout the batch, by allowing the dynamics of the metabolic strategies, given by [^2]:
 ```math
 \frac{d\alpha_{\sigma,i}}{dt}=(\mathbb{P}_{\sigma,i} E_\sigma-\alpha_{\sigma,i})\sum_{i'=1}^p j_{\sigma,i'}   \quad,
 ```
 where $\mathbb{P}_{\sigma,i}$ is an indicator function which is 1 whenever species $\sigma$ produces enzyme $i$, and 0 otherwise.
 An adaptor population can only produce a single enzyme-type at a time.
-The framework includes a few adaptation models (see [`app_simulations.m`](Code/app_simulation.m)) that operate under these guidelines, and is receptible to the addition of different models that may work in this context.
-Note that this *adaptation* feature is based on the *2-nutrient* case and thus is limited to $p=2$ (however, $p=1$ and $p>2$ dynmics can be simulated with no adaptation).
+The framework includes a few adaptation models (see [`app__simulations.m`](Code/app__simulation.m)) that operate under these guidelines, and is receptible to the addition of different models that may work in this context.
+Note that this adaptation feature is based on the *2-nutrient* case and thus is limited to $p=2$ (however, $p=1$ and $p>2$ dynmics can be simulated with no adaptation).

 The dynamics are numerically solved for using *MATLAB*'s built-in `ode89` Runga-Kutta solver with adaptive step size.
-Simulations can be applied in a specific, instant manner, or by executing and collecting data from large sets of simulations in paralel, using the Split-Apply-Combine method (see [Script Index](#script-index) for protocol).
+Simulations can be applied in a specific, instant manner, or by executing and collecting data from large sets of simulations in parallel, using the Split-Apply-Combine method (see [Script Index](#script-index) for protocol).

 ## Script Index